PhatLe15/Real-Time-Embedded-System-Co-Design/README.md

 * UART Communication: I created tasks and used the TI driver to perform UART communication with external terminal programs, which gave me a better understanding of the TI-RTOS.

 These projects have given me hands-on experience in software development, problem-solving, and critical thinking skills.
-I am confident that my skills and knowledge make me a strong candidate for the Software Engineering role at [Company].
-I am eager to apply my experience and further develop my skills in this field.
+I am confident that my skills and knowledge make me a strong candidate for the Software Engineering role.